chesterblue/NginxLogAnalysis/README.md

 sender = admin@test.com
 receivers = test1@test.com

-How to make this procedure work:
+How to make this program work:
 You need to write fllowing to /etc/cron.d
 ### First:
 cd /etc/cron.d